caraya/personal-blog/content/blog/web-ar.md

 For more information, check [Fundamentals of WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Fundamentals) for a theoretical foundation and [Movement, orientation, and motion: A WebXR example](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Movement_and_motion) for a code example of WebXR.

-## How to get consistent outdoors AR?

-If you're using phones or other devices to work with AR experiences the issue becomes how to seed the environment.
-We're not using devices like DayDream, Oculus or Vibe so we can't have a full on VR experience, and that wouldn't be the objective anyways.

-### Can we get things other than markers to display out AR content from?
+## Can we get things other than markers to display AR content from?

 Using the WebXR Device API we can now place virtual items in physical spaces so users have access to them either through dedicated devices or through their WebXR enabled browsers using Magic Windows.